Eurovision (network): News

 Member broadcasting organisations also provide each other with news footage (over 30,000 separate news items per year) within the framework of the daily Eurovision News Exchanges (EVN).
 Eurovision also sponsors the annual broadcast news industry conference, News Xchange.
 Despite the similarity in name this has no direct connection with Eurovision News Exchanges.

 Eurovision Sports

 Eurovision has offered free internet streaming of major sports events such as the London 2012 Olympics on its website, under the name Eurovision Sports.

-Eurovision Sports is also offering all FIFA World Cup coverage for 2018 and 2022, and is providing coverage of the 2021 FINA World Swimming Championships.
+Eurovision Sports also offered all FIFA World Cup coverage for 2018 and 2022, and coverage of the 2021 FINA World Swimming Championships.

-Eurosport (now owned by Warner Bros.
-Discovery) was first created in 1989 by the EBU as a method of exploiting the member stations' sports rights.
+Eurosport, now owned by Warner Bros.
+Discovery, was first created in 1989 by the EBU as a method of exploiting the member stations' sports rights.

 Digital streaming platform

 The EBU launched on 5 February 2024 a digital streaming platform for the business-to-consumer market called Eurovision Sport.
-The platform is accessible via the website eurovisionsport.com and as an app for android and iOS mobile and tablet devices, and, later in the year, via Connected TVs and selected free ad-supported streaming television channels.
+The platform is accessible via the website eurovisionsport.com and as an app for Android and iOS mobile and tablet devices, and via connected TVs and selected free ad-supported streaming television channels.